AWDaM/Edgyne/README.md

-# Edgyne
+﻿# Edgyne
 Edgyne is a basic 3D game engine created as a project for the university.
-Right now it can load an fbx with textures, and offer data about it.
-It also has a camera that can be used to look around the model.
-More information about the engine in the About tab.
+The engine is done mimicking the Unity style, but now it has only basic features.

 ### Authors
 The authors of this engine are two students at the [UPC of barcelona](https://www.citm.upc.edu), studying the degree in engineering of development and design of videogames